-A group of local, regional and national organisations are working together to make the Lake District a World Heritage Site.
-If successful, England's premier national park would join Egypt's pyramids, the Taj Mahal and Hadrian's Wall as an internationally recognised site.
+A group of local, regional and national organisations worked together to make the Lake District a World Heritage Site.
+We are now England's premier national park joining Egypt's pyramids, the Taj Mahal and Hadrian's Wall as an internationally recognised site.
 Find out more in What is a World Heritage Site?

-This partnership is seeking inscription under the cultural landscape category.
-The spectacular landscape of the Lake District has been shaped by farming, industry, Picturesque landscape design and the conservation movement.
-It stimulated poets and artists of the Romantic movement from the late 18th century and conservationists from the 19th century.
+This partnership is sought inscription under the cultural landscape category.
+The spectacular landscape of the Lake District has been shaped by farming, industry, picturesque landscape design and the conservation movement.
+It stimulated poets and artists of the romantic movement from the late 18th century and conservationists from the 19th century.

 It continues to culturally inspire the millions who seek out what captivated Wordsworth, Ruskin and Beatrix Potter.

-Join us in our bid to become a UNESCO World Heritage Site.
-Find out how you can celebrate the identity, inspiration and conservation of the Lake District on our new Lake District World Heritage Bid website.
+The Lake District has become a World Heritage Site joining iconic locations such as the Taj Mahal, the Great Barrier Reef and Grand Canyon as a place of international acclaim.
+Find out how you can celebrate the identity, inspiration and conservation of the Lake District on our Lake District World Heritage website.